gwcbi/HPC/filetransfer.md

 `scp username@login.colonialone.gwu.edu:sourcefile localfile`

-rsync can also transfer files between your computer and Colonial One, but both of these commands only work on a Mac or Linux machine.
+`rsync` can also transfer files between your computer and Colonial One.
+It has the advantage of being able to resume fails.

+Both of these commands only work on a Mac or Linux machine.
 If you are working on a windows machine, or if you like the nice user interface, you can use Cyberduck or Globus for file transfer.

++ Note: for a really big transfer that will take a lot of time, if your computer goes to sleep, it will stop copying.
+To keep your computer awake, use the command `caffeinate -dims -t 100000`.
+When you finish, just enter control `c` to cancel the caffeination.

 #### Cyberduck
 1. [Download Cyberduck](https://cyberduck.io/) and open it on your computer.